Last Updated on

 - Reported being sick less often than participants who were asked to write about other topics.

-So reflect about your most significant goals, for the different areas of your life: professional, social, romantic, physical or any other category of your choice.
-And then imagine your life after everything has gone as well has it possibly could.
+Consider your most significant goals in the different areas of your life: professional, social, romantic, physical, or any other category of your choice.

 - What would you be doing?